-Art.
-6 I lit. a of the GDPR serves as OBO legal basis for processing procedures, in which an authorisation must be obtained for a specific processing purpose.
-If the processing of personal data, by ourselves or one of our subsidiaries – whose services and/or products are referenced by the enquiry – is required to fulfil a contract in which the affected person is one of the contractual parties, then the processing shall be based on Art.
+Item 6 I lit. a of the GDPR serves OBO as a legal basis for processing procedures, in which an authorisation must be obtained for a specific processing purpose.
+If the processing of personal data by ourselves or one of our subsidiaries – whose services and/or products are referenced by the enquiry – is required to fulfil a contract in which the affected person is one of the contractual parties, then the processing shall be based on Art.
 6 I lit. b of the GDPR.
 The same applies to processing procedures required to carry out pre-contractual measures, such as enquiries about our services and products.

 If OBO is subject to a legal obligation requiring the processing of personal data, then processing will be based on Art.
 6 I lit. c of the GDPR.
 In rare cases, the processing of personal data may be required to protect essential interests of the affected person or another natural person.
 In this case, processing takes place based on Art.
 6 I lit. d of the GDPR.